Skip to Content

 Gochujang Pork Belly

-I may or may not have put them together in a Korean way, I have however put them together in a tasty way.
+I may or may not have put them together in a Korean way, but I have, however, put them together in a tasty way.

-The initial cooking technique for the pork belly here is fairly reminiscent of my sticky pork belly and pineapple.
+The initial cooking technique for the pork belly here is fairly reminiscent of my sticky pork belly and pineapple and salt and pepper pork belly recipes.

 The pork is simmered to get the cooking process started.
 It is then stir-fried and finished with asparagus, and finally a pretty simple glaze of brown sugar, gochujang, soy and mirin.